jsafrane/openlmi-doc/doc/mof/CIM_Account.rst

     "UCS-2" denotes that the UserPassword is a Unicode string that is encoded using UCS-2 character set.

+    "UCS-2LE" denotes that the UserPassword is a Unicode string that is encoded using UCS-2 character set in little endian byte order.

+    "UCS-2BE" denotes that the UserPassword is a Unicode string that is encoded using UCS-2 character set in big endian byte order.

     ================= ===============
     ValueMap          Values